All Episodes

 I think you're right.

-I think the left is even nervous about bringing it up.
+And that is, since the attack on Justice Barrett's faith, I think the left is even nervous about bringing it up.

-But they are afraid to address.
+They are afraid to address it.

-I think look, they overplayed their hand politically.
+I think, look, they overplayed their hand politically.

 But folks, here's the thing you need to understand.